jorgegv/jsp/doc/ENGINE.md

 - For each sprite:

-  - Mark as dirty the cells corresponding to the previous coordinates
+  - Mark as dirty the cells corresponding to the previous position

   - Save the new coordinates

-  - Copy the background tiles for that sprite from the DRT cells to the sprite PDB
+  - Copy the background tiles for that sprite from the DRT cells to the sprite's PDB

   - Draw the sprite on the PDB over the previous contents, with your preferred method (masked, or, xor, etc.), preshifted, rotated, etc.